Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-the-Finch-API.md

 Header | Description
 ---------|----------
  `Authorization` | Bearer authorization header, which is formed by concatenating the word “Bearer” with the `access_token`, separated by a space.
  `Finch-API-Version` | Header used to specify the version for a given API request.
-Current version is 2020-09-17.
+Current version is 2020-09-17 (we only increment the [version](../Development-Guides/Versioning.md) for breaking changes).

 <!--
 type: tab